 The List of Previous Projects displays an amazing depth and breadth of productive work performed for the computing education community through the work of the investigators and the support of SIGCSE.

 The Application Process is relatively informal.
-Proposal submissions have no closing date but will be considered twice per year, with rolling deadlines of May 15 and November 15.
+Proposal submissions will be considered twice per year, with deadlines of May 15 and November 15.
 Applications must indicate the purpose of the project, how the project will be conducted, expected outcome, start date and duration, how the project will provide benefit to the disciplinary community, the plan for sharing the results and encouraging adoption by others, a budget and a brief justification for the budget.
 In addition to the specified project outcomes, successful proposers also agree to:

 - Produce a brief report on their completed project for the SIGCSE Board.